 Several special events are held, for example the annual careers fair, involving universities, apprenticeship providers, local and national employers, training providers and other local colleges. to which Year 7 through to Year 13 pupils attend.
-Providers are also invited into school as part of some Key Stage 4 and 5 parents' evenings.

 Further opportunities include trips to universities to Russell Group Universities in Key Stage 4 and 5 to raise aspirations.